ypark9/yopa.page/content/blog/2023-06-04-Story-or-Die-Summary.md

   - Persuasion
 ---

-In the book **"Story or Die: How to Use Brain Science to Engage, Persuade, and Change Minds in Business and in Life"**, the author delves into the fascinating connection between brain science, storytelling, and effective communication.
+In the book ["Story or Die: How to Use Brain Science to Engage, Persuade, and Change Minds in Business and in Life"](https://amzn.to/3S3WapF), the author delves into the fascinating connection between brain science, storytelling, and effective communication.
 Drawing insights from neuroscience, the book explores why storytelling is a powerful tool to engage, persuade, and ultimately change minds.

 ## 1. The Power of Storytelling and the Brain